Top 16 online proofing tools for faster feedback

 SOC2, HIPAA compliant, ISO-27001 certified, and enterprise-grade audit trails.

-14. ReviewStudio
+15. ReviewStudio

 ReviewStudio homepage view

 Review Studio is an online proofing tool built for creative teams that need a simple way to review, annotate, and approve visual content.
 It supports images, videos, PDFs, and live websites, with on-screen commenting, version comparison, and markup tools.
-Teams can organize projects, invite external reviewers, and track approvals in one place without relying on email.

 The platform is accessible for both internal teams and external stakeholders.
 However, user reviews suggest that larger teams may find its workflow automation and integrations less advanced compared to more enterprise-focused tools.